The last present is unwrapped.

 Sleep in heavenly peace

 There’s the broke couple who were only able to open mounting bills on Christmas morning.
-The grieving parents in Sandy Hook, CT forced to set one less plate for Christmas dinner.

 “How sad”, you think to yourself.
 You sigh and shake your head, but through it all, you thank God it’s them and not you.